wultra/docucheck/docs/Writing-Wultras-Documentation.md

 - Put "Table of Contents" at the beginning of document
 - Mark "Table of Contents" with a meta-data marker "TOC".
 See [Meta-data](Basic-Principles.md#generate-toc) in Basic Principles.

-If you not specify `TOC` section, then `DocuCheck` will generate `_Sidebar.md` from document's headers, but that may lead to a less quality navigation.
+If you do not specify `TOC` section, then `DocuCheck` will generate `_Sidebar.md` from document's headers, but that may lead to less quality navigation.
+The good examples are our libraries for dynamic SSL pinning [for iOS](https://github.com/wultra/ssl-pinning-ios) and [for Android](https://github.com/wultra/ssl-pinning-android).
+Both have the whole documentation in a single page, but unlike the first one, the Android library has auto-generated TOC.